 Alcohol, young people under 18 and the law

-There are strict laws on the sale and consumption of alcohol in licensed premises in Northern Ireland.
+There are strict laws on selling and drinking alcohol in licensed premises in Northern Ireland.
 You should check that you are not breaking the law by allowing your child to drink.

-Anyone under the age of 14 may only consume alcohol in a private house and only for medical purposes.
+Anyone under the age of 14 may only drink alcohol in a private house and only for medical purposes.

 Under 18 years old

 A licensed premises or registered clubs may allow:

 - a young person accompanied by an adult to be in the bar area (but not at the bar) in premises up to 9.00 pm (10.00 pm in registered sporting clubs)

 - a young person to stay on the premises until 9.30 pm to consume a meal purchased before 9.00 pm

 A young person under 18 is allowed to be in:

 - an off-licence, if they are accompanied by an adult